 - Plant Science: teaching and research in molecular and cellular plant biology, management of plant communities, and agricultural applications in a wide range of ecosystems

-The School of Dietetics and Human Nutrition: teaching and research on the improvement of human health during the entire life span by training future leaders in the role of macro- and micronutrients in health and disease
+The School of Human Nutrition: teaching and research on the improvement of human health during the entire life span by training future leaders in the role of macro- and micronutrients in health and disease

 Research at the Institute of Parasitology is centered around the main themes of pathogenesis/host defense mechanisms and the molecular basis of drug resistance/drug target discovery

-The McGill School of Environment combines perspectives from the Faculties of Arts, Science, and Agricultural and Environmental Sciences.
+The Bieler School of Environment combines perspectives from the Faculties of Arts, Science, and Agricultural and Environmental Sciences.
 It bridges disciplines from the sciences and the arts to prepare its students as environmental professionals who think beyond traditional boundaries.